 Does taking finasteride in pregnancy increase the chance of other pregnancy-related problems?

-Studies have not been done in humans to see if finasteride increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+Studies have not been done in humans to see if finasteride can increase the chance of pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).

 Does taking finasteride in pregnancy affect future behavior or learning for the child?

-Studies have not been done in humans to see if finasteride can cause behavior or learning issues for the child.
+Studies have not been done in humans to see if finasteride can increase the chance of behavior or learning issues for the child.
 An animal study reported use of finasteride in pregnancy might affect memory in some exposed offspring.

 Breastfeeding while taking finasteride: